weber1158/eds-classification/MATLAB/docs/DOCUMENTATION.md

 `xray_peak_label(axHandle,prominence)`

+`xray_peak_lable(axHandle,prominence,x_tolerance)`

 <big>**Inputs**</big>

 `axHandle` - Axes handle to an open <small> `xray_plot()`</small> object.

 `prominence` - (Optional, default=90) percentile between 0 and 100 that specifies the minimum prominence of the x-ray peaks to be labeled.

+`x_tolerance` - (Optional, default=0.025) the energy value corresponding to a peak in an EDS spectrum is unlikely to exactly match the literature value for the element, so a tolerance in x must be defined.
+Tolerance must be in units of keV.

 <big>**Examples**</big>